An improvement on Furstenberg's intersection problem: Introduction and motivation

-Our method for proving Theorem \ref{Th2} can be generalized to study some $\times 2, \times 3$ problems posed by Furstenberg.
-In particular, we shall illustrate a proof of the following stronger version of Furstenberg's slicing result.
+We will show a stronger version of Furstenberg's intersection result.
 In the statement, we encounter the notions of the Hausdorff dimension ($\Haus$), the Assouad dimension ($\Assouad$), densities and sparseness and invariant sets.
-They are defined and discussed in details in Sections \ref{DIM} and \ref{DEN} (for dimensions and densities), Section \ref{SPAR} (for sparseness and the meaning of symbol $W(.)$) and Section \ref{INV} (for invariant sets).
+They are defined and discussed in details in Sections \ref{DIM}, \ref{DEN}, \ref{SPAR} and Section \ref{INV}.
 For concreteness, the results we list here are about $\times 2,\times 3\mod 1$ invariant sets.
-They still hold if we replace $2,3$ by $p,q$ respectively such that $\log p/\log q\notin\mathbb{Q}.$ The bound $O(N^{27s})$ below needs to be changed to $O(N^{C(p,q)s})$ with constants $C(p,q)$ depending on $p,q.$ \begin{thm*} Let $A_2,A_3$ be closed $\times 2, \times 3$ invariant sets respectively and $\Haus A_2+\Haus A_3=s<1/2$.
-Then let $l=l_{u,v}=A_2\cap (u A_3+v), u\neq 0$ be an intersection.
-The distance set $|l-l|$ is supersparse near $0$.
-Moreover, we have the following bound which is uniform with respect to $a\in\mathbb{N},$
+They still hold if we replace $2,3$ by $p,q$ respectively such that $\log p/\log q\notin\mathbb{Q}.$ The bound $O(N^{27s})$ below needs to be changed to $O(N^{C(p,q)s})$ with constants $C(p,q)$ depending on $p,q.$

+We shall see that being sparse implies having zero dimension.
+The advantage of considering sparseness is that it provides us with more quantitative understanding of the size of sets.
+For example, instead of considering an individual intersection, one can consider all intersections at once and the box-counting numbers can be controlled in a uniform way.
+We first introduce the following notion of spareness which provides us with a quantitative view of the 'topological smallness' of a compact subset of a line. \begin{defn} Let $A\subset\mathbb{R}$ be a compact set.
+We see that $A$ is (super) sparse near $0$ if

+has upper (Banach) density $0$.
+We call $W(A)$ the sparse index of $A$ near $0$.
+More generally given any $a\in A$, we define the sparse index of $A$ near $a$ by $W(A,a)=W(A-a)$ and we say that $A$ is (super) sparse near $a$ if and only if $A-a$ is (super) sparse near $0$.
+In general when $l\subset\mathbb{R}^2$ is contained in a line not parallel with the $Y$-coordinate axis, we define $W(A,a)$ as